w779431h/edinboro-gitlab-assignment/README.md

           --token-file TOKEN_FILE
                                 Path to file containing your Gitlab private token.
                                 Default is to read from standard input.
+          --gitlab-session-file GITLAB_SESSION_FILE
+                                Path to file containing your _gitlab_session cookie value.
+Default is to read from standard input.
           --current-membership  Prints the current group memberships according to git.uwaterloo.ca and quit.
           --check-membership    Checks the membership_file against the current group